DSH - Metropolitan Psychology Doctoral Internship Frequently Asked Questions

 Are there dress code guidelines or attire restrictions?

-Interns are expected to dress in a manner which reflects positively on the department, the hospital and their profession.
-This includes clothing that is considered to be of “suitable” color, fabric and style that reflect a professional status.
+Interns are expected to dress in a manner that reflects positively on the psychology department, the hospital, and their profession.
+Clothing worn to work should be of a suitable color, fabric, and style to reflect professional status.
 This is typically referred to as “business casual.”
-Additionally, the clothing should be clean, neat and in good repair, and allow for the full performance of all duties.
+Clothing should also be clean, neat, and in good repair; provide for the safety of the interns and patients; and allow for the full performance of all duties.

-Other considerations include the requirement of hospital-issued name badges and PDAS tags to be worn at all times.
+Other considerations include the requirement to wear hospital-issued name badges and PDAS tags (personal alarms) at all times.
 There is also the exclusion of neckwear (ties, scarves, necklaces, etc.) and khaki-colored clothing.
-The full list of dress code guidelines can be found in Appendix B of the internship brochure.
+The full list of dress code guidelines can be found in Appendix A of the DSH-M Psychology Doctoral Internship Manual.